0xDBFB7/ionprinter/documents/log/log.md

 Oh hey, now that I have the pressure I can use NASA's nozzle designer to look at plume shapes.

 Meta: it'd be cool to be able to embed little calculators for different values - almost, but not completely unlike Wolfram's CDF format.
+Jupyter might be a good option.

 ###